hetty-chin/clicky-game/README.md

 #### Count each click
 -- I added an onclick event to each character.
 I add this onto the cards.js with the function name 'characterClicked' -- I extended the navbar so it can inherit functionality -- I extended the app.js and bring the click event and navbar score together here.
-Here I set the state and define the function characterClicked
+Here I set the state and defined the function characterClicked
----
+#### Display random images

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).